synox/diary/README.md

     diary-add
      my first entry
      <CTRL-D>

+or you can attach a file

+    diary-add /home/john/photo.jpg

 ## edit encrypted entry
 use ``diary-edit`` to open gpg-file in a fancy text/markdown editor.
 When saving, the content is automatically encrypted again.